A Guide To Pondicherry - Pastel Colours and Pastries

 Opening times: The museum is open Tuesday to Sunday from 09:00 am to 18:00 pm.
 The museum is closed on Mondays and on public holidays.

-Leaving the White Town behind you, head south to check out Pondicherry’s new lighthouse.
+Leaving the White Town behind you, head south to check out Pondicherry’s new, modern lighthouse aptly named the New Light House.

 Built in the 1970s, the black and white striped lighthouse began its important task, guiding ships safely around the coast in 1979.